icecube/icetray-public/icetray/resources/docs/functions.rst

                  Where = ['x1', 'x2', 'x3'],
                  If    = lambda frame: 'some_int' in frame)

-Here we use a *lambda*, (nameless inline) function.
-Check google for more information on this standard python construct.

 Another example:  run the reconstruction *LineFit* if the :class:`I3Int` at 'where' is greater than 80::